Lucevar/mw-immersion-mods/lucevars-install/permadeath-ten-by-ten-challenge.md

 I *really* want to add Mantle of Ascension, Joy of Painting, Store Chimes, and Midnight Oil here, but it's more important to get a cohesive Bitter Coast experience starting to come together I think.

-And if all that cheating wasn't enough, I also added [**The Sanguine Rose**](https://www.nexusmods.com/morrowind/mods/46214) because I offered to do some testing. :angel:
+And if all that cheating wasn't enough, I also added [**The Sanguine Rose**](https://www.nexusmods.com/morrowind/mods/46214) because I offered to do some testing. :angel: That also means [**Magicka Expanded**](https://www.nexusmods.com/morrowind/mods/47111?tab=files) because it's a dependency of Sanguine Rose.

 ## Round 3 candidates
 * Mistify